John Ford (bishop): Ordained ministry

 Ford was ordained in the Church of England as a deacon in 1979 and as a priest in 1980.
 He began his career with a curacy at Christ Church, Forest Hill after which he was Vicar of St Augustine's Lee and then domestic chaplain to the Bishop of Horsham.
-From 1994 to 2000, he served as diocesan missioner for the Diocese of Chichester.
+From 1994 to 2000, he served as a diocesan missioner for the Diocese of Chichester.
 From 2000 to 2005, he was a residentiary canon and precentor of Chichester Cathedral.

 Episcopal ministry

 On 13 December 2005, Ford was consecrated a bishop at Exeter Cathedral by Rowan Williams, the then Archbishop of Canterbury.
 He served as Bishop of Plymouth, a suffragan bishop in the Diocese of Exeter, between 2005 and 2013.
 From 2011 to 2013, he also held the post of assistant bishop in the Diocese of Truro.

 On 30 June 2013, Ford was announced as the next diocesan bishop of the Diocese of The Murray in South Australia.
 He was installed as the fourth Bishop of The Murray on 6 December 2013.
 He retired in 2019 and returned to England to live in the Diocese of Chichester.
-He has a permission to officiate in the Diocese in Europe.
+He has permission to officiate in the Diocese in Europe.

 Ford is a member of The Society, an association of traditionalist Anglo-Catholics in the Church of England who reject on theological grounds the ordination of women as priests and bishops.